Marching tetrahedra: Diamond Lattice Cell - Alternative Cube Slicing Method

-Calculation of color based on a spacial texture system can be done using the current fragment position to select from a repeating texture based on the pairs of texel coordinates (x,y), (y,z) and (x,z) and scaling those values by the absolute value of each respective component of the normal z, x, and y respectively.
+Calculation of color based on a spatial texture system can be done using the current fragment position to select from a repeating texture based on the pairs of texel coordinates (x,y), (y,z) and (x,z) and scaling those values by the absolute value of each respective component of the normal z, x, and y respectively.
 Texture decalling can be applied as texture splatting by projecting the position of the current fragment in the direction of the decal' normal, to the plane of the texture given by an origin point and normal, then using a 'up' or 'right' directional vector to compute the texture coordinate.

 This technique would be more closely compared with dual contouring which is listed under isosurfaces, as a potential technique.
 DCL tetrahedra involves additional calculations for the diagonals across cube-faces, where dual contouring does not.
 This technique also has not addressed when two near points 'inside' a surface are a combined distance < 1 from the surface, where they should generate two points on the edge instead of 1; the related modification is Manifold Dual Contouring.